 Our hare, rabbit and wallaby is wild - shot on large stations by NZFSA-accredited hunters in the South Island.

 These wild, free-ranging animals are living off our rich NZ flora, which makes them an incredibly nutritious food for cats and dogs.
+Wallaby are a great source of omega-3 fatty acids, which are vital for controlling inflammation.
+They are packed full of beneficial vitamins and minerals.
 They really are the ultimate food for our pets!